On December 18, 2017, the ELD mandate became effective, which means that non-exempt drivers required FMCSA-registered electronic logging devices.

-If your chosen ELD solution isn’t FMCSA-compliant, it’s of no use.
+If your chosen ELD solution isn’t FMCSA-registered, it’s of no use.

 If you’re not sure which ELD you want to buy, start with the FMCSA’s list of self-certified ELDs.
 However, note that not all ELDs in the FMCSA’s self-certified list are 100% compliant.

 “As a former regulator, the biggest concern I have is the number of ELD vendors that are currently on the FMCSA list [of approved vendors] that probably should not be.”